Continuous Product Discovery for the evolution of SupportAbility

 For example, let’s say we are working on a feature of the mobile app that would allow a support worker to navigate to the locations of their various activities on a given day.
 We would first start by identifying the appropriate audience e.g. support workers that do a lot of travel in their job role, i.e. Staff Members who have recently added Private Kms associated with their Staff shift.

-We would then email a limited number of support workers who meet these criteria from various organisations (maybe 10-25 support workers across our entire subscriber base and only those at providers who have opted-in to participate in Product Discovery) with a quick 1-2 question survey to get their thoughts and feedback regarding this specific area.
+We then prompt a limited number of support workers who meet these criteria from various organisations (maybe 10-25 support workers across our entire subscriber base and only those at providers who have opted-in to participate in Product Discovery) to complete a quick 1-2 question survey in the SupportAbility Web App (see In product surveys below for more information) to get their thoughts and feedback regarding this specific area.
 We anticipate that their response would take 2 minutes or less to complete and that we would receive most of the responses within 48 hours.

 Similarly, if we were working on enhancing Bulk Payment Request features, we might send a short survey to SupportAbility users that regularly generate the Bulk Payment Requests in SupportAbility.